June 17, 2020

 The biggest challenge as you plot the future forward is creating personalized advertising experiences that span the spectrum of your target audience.

 When you no longer need to appeal to everyone, then you can focus on creating a relevant message for individuals.
+By doing this, you boost your chances of increasing your social media advertising roi!

 Whether it makes sense to create 3 or 300 ads will depend on the campaign, but the options are nearly endless.